appknox/appknox-python/README.md

 from appknox.client import Appknox

 client = Appknox(
-        access_token="<Your Access Token",  #  This is your access token which you can get from developer setting https_proxy="http://proxy.local",   # Use https_proxy by default since cloud server connects to https service insecure=True,                      # Use insecure connections, because proxies might have their own set of certificates which maynot be trusted
+        access_token="Your-Access-Token",  #  This is your access token which you can get from developer setting https_proxy="http://proxy.local",  # Use https_proxy by default since cloud server connects to https service insecure=True,                     # Use insecure connections, because proxies might have their own set of certificates which maynot be trusted
     )                                      # Insecure connections are not reccomended though
 ```

 To use it in CLI example: